domyaty/MIPS-simulation-computer-architecture/README.md

 # MIPS-simulation-computer-architecture
-A simulation to data path of the instruction passing throw all the stages.
-Fetch, Decode, Execution, Memory and write back stages.
-The code print
+The program take the instructions that will be executed.
+The code print all the pipeline registers in every cycle of the data path of the instructions passing throw all the stages (Fetch, Decode, Execution, Memory and write back) stages.